 In fact, the Center for Disease Control “reports, “Deaths from prescription opioids — drugs like oxycodone, hydrocodone and methadone — have more than quadrupled since 1999,” rising right along with the numbers of prescriptions.
 2

 The problem with opioids is that many people start taking them for mild to moderate pain, only to develop a tolerance, which means you need to take more to get the same relief.
+If people are taking more opioid to feel the full effects, then that means they have become addicted.
+This would not happen if the current rate of opioid sales in your state is low.
+It’s important to control your pain, but not to the extent that you start to become addicted.
+Seek help if you think you are experiencing something similar.
 Physical dependence can also develop, leading to symptoms of withdrawal if you try to cut back or quit the drugs cold turkey. ” (Source: Mercola).
 When you read something like this, it comes as no surprise that mtd drug tests are being put into place, in order to detect the drug takers, but to also get them help to come off it effectively.